-As she contemplated her forthcoming 40th birthday, Stephanie McLaughlin had two ideas: First, she wanted to go to Paris.
+As she contemplated turning forty, Stephanie McLaughlin had two ideas for her birthday: First, she wanted to go to Paris.
 Second, she wanted to have forty drinks with forty friends.

 Stephanie thought that this would be a much more satisfying way to visit with the people who played pivotal roles in her life, and people she doesn’t get to see that often.